asteasolutions/tapestry-project/README.md

 AWS S3 is used for asset storage.
 If you already have an AWS account, the simplest option would be to create an S3 bucket and configure the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, and `AWS_S3_BUCKET_NAME` env variables appropriately when running the server and worker apps.

 A simpler option for local development is to use LocalStack.
 LocalStack is an AWS-compatible cloud emulator which can be run locally from a Docker image.
-This is also available as an NPM script in the root `project.json`:
+This option is also available as an NPM script in the root `project.json`:

 ```sh
 npm run localstack:start